-As far as how I survived through the year, and how I survive now, I continue to allow Life to provide as I provide for it.
+As far as how I survived my “year without money,” and how I survive now, I continue to allow Life to provide as I provide for it.
 I have meager needs and have found they are met quite adequately by my community as I seek out ways to meet the needs of others.
 Utilizing my gifts as a writer, filmmaker, artisan, craftsman, laborer, cook, photographer, counselor, teacher, and whatever other roles open themselves up to me, I feel I offer certain values to my community that cannot be adequately quantified by our present monetary system.
 By offering my talents as gifts to my community, I have faith my safety and security will be provided for and any extra value received will be passed on throughout my community.

 I realize this is far from a perfect science, yet I also realize, having watched the economic meltdown over the last few years and seeing the discrepancies in the estimation of value throughout my society, our system of finance has its imperfections as well.
 All I can really do is to be the best version of myself I can be, and hopefully inspire others to realize their own value beyond the inadequate representation we have come to rely on by adhering to the myopia of the monetary system.